Canadians Abroad and Returning Travelers

 - If you do not pay 75% by December 31, 2022, then the entire loan and all accrued and unpaid interest will be due and payable by December 31, 2025.

-- Applications are open as of April 9; you will need to have on-line business banking set up with your bank.
-As of June 25, applications are also being accepted by companies with lower payrolls.
+- As of June 25, applications are also being accepted for companies with lower payrolls.

 - Credit unions are now also enabled to offer these loans to their clients.